OfficeDev/open-xml-docs/docs/word/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 The Sample Code section also shows the code required to set up for calling the sample method.
 To use the method to apply a style to a paragraph in a document, you first need a reference to the open document.
 In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class represents a Word document package.
 To open and work with a Word document, create an instance of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class from the document.
 After you create the instance, use it to obtain access to the main document part that contains the text of the document.
 The content in the main document part is represented in the package as XML using WordprocessingML markup.

-To create the class instance, call one of the overloads of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open> method.
-The following sample code shows how to use the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open> overload.
+To create the class instance, call one of the overloads of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open*> method.
+The following sample code shows how to use the `DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(String, Boolean)` overload.
 The first parameter takes a string that represents the full path to the document to open.
 The second parameter takes a value of `true` or `false` and represents whether to open the file for editing.
 In this example the parameter is `true` to enable read/write access to the file.

 ### [C#](#tab/cs-1)
 [!code-csharp[](../../samples/word/apply_a_style_to_a_paragraph/cs/Program.cs#snippet2)]